apitoolkit/apitoolkit-landing/blog/why-you-need-an-api-monitoring-tool/index.md

   - API observability
 ---

+# Top 8 Reasons Why Your Team Should Use A Plug & Play API Monitoring Tool — APIToolkit.io

 ![a stock computer image](image1.jpg)

 Your website is a dynamic entity.
 A lot happens on a daily basis; hundreds or more [API](https://apitoolkit.io/blog/best-api-monitoring-and-observability-tools/) requests are sent regularly which makes monitoring the integrity of each call a demanding task.